1. Home

 Like we said, everyone has an opinion on the best thermostat setting and different people will be comfortable at different temperatures.
 If our recommendations don’t work for you, there’s still an easy way to determine your own ideal thermostat settings.

 The best approach is to start by setting your thermostat to the temperature you use most often.
-From there, adjust it towards our recommended seasonal settings one degree each day until it truly feels uncomfortable.
+From there, adjust it towards our recommended seasonal settings one degree each day until it feels uncomfortable.
 Then adjust it back one degree.
-This will be the setting that will help you save on your electricity bills while still keeping your house comfortable.
+This is the temperature that will save money while keeping you comfortable.

 By adjusting your thermostat one degree each day, you give your body time to adjust to the new temperature.
 You might find that you can actually live with a temperature that’s closer to the energy-saving recommendation, compared to shocking your system if you make a large change all at once.